Installing WordPress On Windows Locally With WAMP

 Config WP Database 2

-Close phpMyAdmin and extract the contents of the WordPress ZIP archive under “C:\WAMP\www”.
+Close phpMyAdmin, head over to WordPress.org and download the WordPress.zip.
+Once you do this, extract the contents of the WordPress ZIP archive under “C:\WAMP\www”.
 You should find a new folder called wordpress.
 That’s the WordPress installation directory.
 If you want to change it – that’s fine.
-Your WordPress installation will be available under “http://localhost/folder-name”.
-Thus in our case, its “http://localhost/wordpress”.
+Your WordPress installation will be available under “https://localhost/folder-name”.
+Thus in our case, its “https://localhost/wordpress”.

 Step 5: Configuring your WordPress Installation